 The primary performance criteria of a professional-grade plane, chisel, or handsaw is not how it looks or how much it costs but that it cut extraordinarily well.
 This high degree of sharpness depends on the following three factors:

 1.1 Crystalline Structure of the Steel: The crystalline structure of the blade’s steel is the primary determining factor in sharpness since a blade cannot be made sharper than the carbide crystals exposed at the cutting edge will permit.
 If the crystals are large and isolated, instead of small and evenly distributed, sharpness will suffer.
 Impurities like sulfur, phosphorus and silica harm crystal formation.
 Chemicals such as chrome and molybdenum are added to most tool steels nowadays to overcome the negative effects of these impurities, decrease manufacturing costs, and eliminate the need for advanced blacksmithing skills, but an unfortunate side effect of these alloys is their tendency to develop large carbide crystals which reduce sharpness.
 Consequently, a professional-grade Japanese blade will be made from a pure high-carbon steel like Hitachi Metal’s Shirogami (White-label steel) No.1 and No.2, Aogami (Blue-label steel) No.1 and No.2, or Sweden’s Assab K120 steel.
-See this post for further explanation.
+See this post and this post for further explanation.

 1.2 Skills of the Blacksmith: The manufacturer of a chisel or plane blade can use the best steel in the world but if he doesn’t have the skills and dogged perseverance to work it properly, the crystalline structure of the finished blade and the degree of sharpness it can accept will suffer, even if it survives forging and heat treatment.
 All our blacksmiths, without exception, are masters at using Shirogami No.1 steel, an unusually pure plain high-carbon steel.
 Indeed, they have used it every working day over their entire 40~60 year careers.
 All of them are self-employed and work in their own one-man smithies.
 Their skills are not suited to mass-production, nor can they be learned in a few weeks or even a few years by factory workers in China, Mexico or Ohio.
 Feeding materials into a production line won’t cut it.